9 Doctor’s Office Mistakes You’re Making

 Most doctors see their relationship with their patients as a partnership, where both of you need to work together.

-Here are the top 10 things doctors want you to either stop or start doing, so that they can take better care of you.
+Here are the top 10 things doctors want you to stop doing, so that they can take better care of you.

-Start describing what you’re feeling as accurately as possible.
+Not describing what you’re feeling accurately.
 Is your pain sharp or dull?
 Is your headache more in your temple or towards the middle of your head?
 These details may not seem important, but they can help your doctor make the right diagnosis for you to start feeling better.

 Doctors agree that if possible, you should describe the exact location of your problem, how intense the pain is, what may have provoked it and how long it’s lasted.
 To help you remember, write down your symptoms, as well as any questions that you may have for the doctor during your appointment.